We assess BMW’s millennial MINI remaster.

-In maximum attack mode, the Cooper’s ride quality is something you can overlook.
-However, most of the time, it’s appalling.
-Unlike the original car, which also bounced and pitched all over the place, ‘supersonic’-mini has steel springs and conventional dampers plus (one assumes) provision for adequate wheel travel.
-On pockmarked Irish road surfaces, it crashes and jars, the confined cockpit allowing the passenger’s head to make occasional contact with the roof header rail, which really isn’t really acceptable at all.
+In maximum attack mode, the MINI’s ride quality is something you can overlook.
+Most of the time however, it’s simply punishing.
+Unlike the original car, which also bounced and pitched like a hyperactive bunny, Supersonic-mini has steel springs and conventional dampers plus (one imagines) provision for adequate wheel travel.
+Yet on pockmarked Irish road surfaces, it crashes and jars.
+Road induced tyre roar is also wearingly high.

-Owing to the low roofline and thick pillars, MINI feels claustrophobic.
-The window area is narrow and slot-like; the all-black interior trim adding to the sense of gloomy confinement.
-The front compartment offers adequate leg and shoulder room for larger folk, but the rears are useless – MINI being in effect a two-seater.
-The steering wheel is well sited, but doesn’t adjust for reach or rake; a surprising omission in a sporty car.
+Owing to the low roofline and thick pillars, the Cooper’s cabin feels claustrophobic.
+The window area is narrow and slot-like, the all-black interior trim adding to the sense of gloomy confinement.
+The front compartment offers adequate leg and shoulder room for larger folk, but the rears are useless – making it in effect a two-seater.
+The steering wheel is well sited, but is needlessly heavy to operate.
+The wheel rim is too thick.

-Despite all this, it’s an easy car to handle, with compact dimensions and easily determined extremities.
-In the wet however, the swept area of the windscreen is worryingly small while mud and road gunk flung onto the rear screen quickly reduces visibility.
+Despite this, it’s an easy car to handle, with compact dimensions and easily determined extremities.
+In the wet however, the swept area of the shallow windscreen leaves large blind-spots while mud and road gunk flung onto the rear screen quickly reduces rearward visibility to almost zero.
 Fortunately, the sizeable door mirrors are excellent.
-The boot will happily carry several decent sized postage stamps.
+The boot will easily carry several small sized parcels.

-Nu-MINI is commendably well made and finished.
-While some of the interior plastics are a little cheap feeling, everything fits well and has remained steadfastly in place and rattle-free despite the pummelling it has withstood on brittle West Cork roads.
-Over 8 years there has been one or two problems, but on balance it has proven a reliable and durable little steed.
+The Cooper is commendably well made and finished.
+While some of the interior plastics are a little cheap feeling by contemporary standards, everything fits well and has remained steadfastly in place and largely rattle-free despite the pummelling it has withstood on brittle West Cork roads.
+Over the years there have been a number of mechanical maladies, but on balance it has proven a reliable and durable little steed.

-The Cooper is a friendly car and if you’re in the mood, terrific fun.
-View it as an inexpensive sportscar and mad-for-it-MINI won’t disappoint.
-On a brief drive, its easy to be won over – its charm, taut handling and amusing nature a winning combination, especially over challenging roads.
-However, when you’re just trying to get somewhere with the least fuss the R50 becomes a bit of a chore.
+The MINI is a friendly car and if you’re in the mood, terrific fun.
+View it as an inexpensive sportscar and it won’t disappoint.
+On brief acquaintance, it’s easy to be won over by its charm, taut handling and amusing demeanour, especially over challenging roads.
+However, when you’re just trying to get somewhere with the least fuss the R50 becomes a bit of a pain.
 Too uncomfortable, too cramped, too downright hyperactive.
 Its limited interior space, stiff ride, tiny boot and poor visibility seriously limit its everyday usefulness.

-Having said this, I concede that it is possibly my fault for failing to succumb to millennium-MINI’s obvious charms.
-After all, its owner adores it – failing to even register the downsides I would consider dealbreakers.
-I have to concede it also sounds churlish to criticise BMW/Rover for producing such a driver-focused, technically dense machine when they could have opted to offer something a good deal more cynical.
-But I can’t help feeling an element of contrivance in the R50.
-The original Mini was a bit of a laugh, but at heart was a deeply serious motor car.
-‘Wonder-wall’-MINI isn’t anywhere serious enough and that seems to be the heart of my problem with it.
+I know.
+It’s probably my fault for failing to succumb to Wonderwall-MINI’s charms.
+After all, its owner adores it.
+It is also somewhat churlish to criticise BMW/Rover for producing such a driver-focused, technically dense machine when they could have opted to offer something a good deal more cynical.
+But one can’t help sensing an element of contrivance in the R50’s makeup.
+The Issigonis Mini was a bit of a laugh, but at heart was a deeply serious motorcar.
+Britpop-MINI isn’t anywhere serious enough and that goes to the heart of my ambivalence with it.

-Oasis had a couple of decent tunes and possibly one good album but behind the posturing, there was a nagging lack of substance about them as successive album releases became more bloated and derivative.
-Similarly, while the R50 Cooper may be something of a Champagne Supernova, I find bubbles give me hiccups.
+Oasis had a couple of decent tunes and maybe one good album – their first.
+But behind the posturing, there was a nagging lack of substance as successive album releases became more bloated and derivative.
+Similarly, while BMW got the R50 Cooper recipe pretty much right first time, they appear to have dropped the baton through subsequent iterations.
+So while the MINI may indeed be something of a Champagne Supernova, I find that bubbles tend to give me hiccups.